bobbieysabel/bobbieysabel/src/posts/a-review-of-2020.md

 ## Media

-Watched a ton of great series this year.
-Probably too much.
-Rewatched several Survivor seasons with my dad (it's kind of our thing).
+I watched a ton of great series and films this year.
+Probably too much, but I'll give myself a pass since there was a pandemic and everything.
+I rewatched several Survivor seasons with my dad (it's kind of our thing).
 Delved into Korean cinema and dramas for the first time.
-Also overcame my bias against animation, watched Avatar for the first time, and watched my first Ghibli movie ever.
+I also overcame my bias against animation, watched Avatar for the first time, and watched my first Ghibli movie ever.
 Television and Film lists are roughly ordered from what I liked most to least, but it's not a definitive ranking.

 ### Television 📺

-[Avatar: The Last Airbender, Seasons 1-3](https://www.imdb.com/title/tt0417299/) ❤️  - So glad I watched this.
+* [Avatar: The Last Airbender, Seasons 1-3](https://www.imdb.com/title/tt0417299/) ❤️  - So glad I watched this.
 Everyone should watch this.
 If you're thinking *but that's a kid's animated series that aired over over a decade ago*, shut up and watch it anyway.
 You can thank me later.
 * [Legend of Korra, Seasons 1-4](https://www.imdb.com/title/tt1695360/?ref_=fn_al_tt_2) ❤️
 * [Death Note](https://myanimelist.net/anime/1535/Death_Note) ❤️
 * [Kim's Convenience, Season 4](https://www.imdb.com/title/tt5912064/) ❤️